 Do: Match your cover letter to the job description

 A one-size-fits-all cover letter won’t get you noticed.
-Tailoring your application to the specific job shows that you took the time to understand what the company needs and how you can help.
+A tailored cover letter shows employers that you’ve taken the time to understand the role and how your qualifications align with their needs.

 Do: Express genuine interest